rballachay/CellResonator/README.md

 # Cell Resonator

-All code related to work for Dr. Piret at UBC.
-Project related to image processing for a cell resonator

 ## Overview

 This repo uses image analyis to predict cell losses in the top of a cell resonator (a device which uses acoustic waves to capture cells so that they may be washed).
 The average brightness at the top of the resonator (~top 50 pixels) is used to indicate the number of cells passing through the region, and thus, indicate the cell loss.
 A sample of the resonator footage used to predict cell losses is demonstrated below.